 These cities have processed their backlogs in a number of ways, including enacting local ordinances and policies, pulling together funding from various sources and partnering with the state and federal government.

 When New York City and Los Angeles cleared their backlogs, law enforcement officials implemented policies requiring the testing of all kits booked into evidence.
-A similar policy is now in place in Detroit as well.
+Similar policies are now in place in Detroit, Memphis and Cleveland as well.

 Click on any one of these jurisdictions below to learn more: